MicroFocus/leanft-selenium-js-sdk/README.md

 ## Running Test

-To build the project clone it and run the following command
+To run the unit-tests of the project after you have built it run the following command:

 ```
-npm install gulp -g
 gulp test
 ```